-No state delegation to the EC ‘ran away’ because the duties of presidential electors are defined by state statute.
+No state delegation to the EC ran away because the duties of presidential electors are defined by state statute.
 In identical fashion, the states will define the duties and limits of their delegates to an Article V convention.
-Here, for instance, is the Indiana statute that will govern the commissions of her delegates to an Article V convention.
-The JBS implication that state legislatures will send lunatic delegates with plenipotentiary authority to take away unalienable rights is just silly.
+Here, for instance, is the South Carolina draft statute that will govern the commissions of her delegates to an Article V convention.
+The JBS implication that state legislatures will send lunatic delegates with plenary authority to take away unalienable rights is just silly.

 Furthermore, there will be an additional, yet immeasurable factor at work.
 Within the parameters of detailed state commissions, delegates will be entrusted to use their judgement.
 These men and women know that history will examine and critique their work.
 Will the states actually send rogues and miscreants?
 It is possible, yet what is far more likely is that the delegates entrusted with crafting amendments to save the republic will rise to the occasion.
 Fame will be their quest.
 Like the delegates to the federal convention of 1787, they will seek the gratitude of history.